ota-meshi/eslint-plugin-css/docs/rules/no-shorthand-property-overrides.md

 > disallow shorthand properties that override related longhand properties

-- :gear: This rule is included in `"plugin:css/recommended"`.
+- :gear: This rule is included in `"plugin:css/recommended"` and `"plugin:css/standard"`.

 ## :book: Rule Details